apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 <img src="https://user-images.githubusercontent.com/44895720/90981707-e2a15100-e562-11ea-84c9-8a61558dca98.png" height="450">

 To be able to program the chip there is the "Adafruit_MPR121" library that has to be installed.
-There is a basic program under "codes/capacitive_sensors_mpr121.ino" which outputs which sensor has been touched and released in the serial monitor.
+There is a basic program under "codes/capacitive_sensors_mpr121.ino" which outputs which sensor is touched and released in the serial monitor.
 The way it works is that this code keeps track of the 12 "bits" for each touch.
 The sensor measures the capacitance with "counts".
 There’s a baseline count number that depends on different factors like the temperature or the humidity.
 When the number changes a significant amount it's considered as a touch or release.
 To be precise, each sensor has two values: The aforementioned base value ("cap.baselineData(i)") and the current filtered data reading ("cap.filteredData(i)") (i goes from 0 to 11).
 When the current reading is within 12 counts of the baseline value it's considered that the sensor is not touched.
 When the reading is more than 12 counts smaller than the baseline value a touch is reported.
 There’s also the possibility to see if a particular sensor is touched ,e.g., sensor #4: "if (cap.touched() & (1 « 4)) { do something }".
 There are also commands to get the baseline and filtered data of each sensor ("filteredData(sensornumber);" respectively "baselineData(sensornumber);") so the thresholds (which are 12 in the default setting) can be adjusted to fit the particular project.

 Here are some general tips on working with capacitive sensors that the authors found out: